South Tyneside Equalities Information Report 2024Targeting Support to Make Things Fairer

 - 98.22% of employee respondents reported that their gender identify is the same as the sex they were assigned at birth.

-- 0.65% of respondents reported an identify other than that they were assigned at birth.
+- Several respondents reported an identity other than that they were assigned or birth (fewer than 10 respondents).

-- 1.13% of respondents advised that they did not wish to disclose information about whether they identified as the same sex they were registered at birth.
+- A proportion of respondents (fewer than 10) advised that they did not wish to dislose information about whether they identified as the same sex they were registered at birth.

 - 69.21% of employee respondents identified as women.